codesandbox/codesandbox-client/packages/homepage/content/articles/sandpack-recap-ama/index.md

 **Ace**: A follow up question to this @tamas (CSB Team) "can you give us any hint about what those features might be? `wink wink nudge nudge` sse? - **@plondon** 😄

-**Tamas**: There is no concrete plan on this but yeah probably sse would be a paid feature!
+**Tamas**: There is no concrete plan on this but yeah probably sse could be a paid feature!

 ### **Q7: Can I use Sandpack with other libraries?
 It’s only the React package that seems to be available, are there libraries for Vue etc?" - @EmmanuelOloke**